- Are you confident your prospect sees your company, the opportunity, and the timeline for closure the same way the sales team does?

-- Have we received confirmation of the elements in the ValuePrompter from the Mutual Plan Letter?
+- Have we received confirmation of the elements in the ValuePrompter from the Mutual Plan?

 6. Do we have a mutual plan in writing – mapping steps beyond contract?
 (Plan)

-- Let’s get real – is there a Mutual Plan Letter?
+- Let’s get real – is there a Mutual Plan?

 - This is not a path to closure!

-- This is a Plan Letter written to a senior member of the team – with feedback.
+- This is a Plan written to a senior member of the team – with feedback.

 - The prospect agrees to what’s been documented around the Business Issue, Problem, Solution, Value, Power, and the sequence of events in order to obtain the Business Issue.

-- This two-page letter should be sent and will help to determine if you are in alignment.
+- This plan should be sent and will help to determine if you are in alignment.

-- Contract signature should be one minor event in a longer list of events detailed in this letter.
+- Contract signature should be one minor event in a longer list of events detailed in the plan.